 Bundoora State Forest is the closest State Forest and is approximately 70 km to the south-west of the Project.
 Apsley and Blair Athol State Forests are approximately 95 km and 100 km to the south-west of the Project, respectively.

-There are no Ramsar protected wetland sites, nationally important wetland sites, or World Heritage areas within the Project area or vicinity (Department of Agriculture, Water and the Environment, 2020).
+There are no Ramsar protected wetland sites, nationally important wetland sites, or World Heritage areas within the Project area or vicinity (DAWE, 2020a).

 Native Title